ChadMasodin/FoW-Spawn-Overlay/README.md

 It is designed for quick and convenient viewing of enemy spawns during gameplay.
 This will be especially useful in moments when you don't have time to switch to another window with a tooltip (ALT+TAB).

 **List of features:**
-- Essential information about all waves
+- Necessary information about all waves.
-- Convenient navigation
+- Convenient navigation.
-- Color coding
+- Color coding.
-- Change hotkeys
+- Change hotkeys.
-- Adjust overlay transparency
+- Adjust overlay transparency.
-- Save window position on screen
+- Save window position on screen.

 ## Installation
 1. First, go to the releases page [GitHub](https://steamcommunity.com/linkfilter/?url=https://github.com/ChadMasodin/FoW-Spawn-Overlay/releases).